-Scott is on an ever evolving quest of compassion, thankfulness and wellness.
+Scott (he/they) is on an ever evolving quest of compassion, thankfulness and wellness.
 Many experiences have urged him to pursue a life surrounded by healthy recreation and lovely people.
 For the most part, in 2007 he was awakened to a much healthier lifestyle.
 After experiencing many years of poor sleep and gastrointestinal issues “You are what you eat” became a deep set motto.
 And with the surprise introduction to yoga at a Spanish camp, life was becoming more and more amazing.

 In College, Scott pursued a degree in Therapeutic Recreation.
 A program that blew his mind as well as opened his eyes to holistic healing, modalities to help people with all types of ability sets, and more compassion for the human condition.